-- Use AI and speech to text so your words become written text – here is the article how to do it from Microsoft support website.
+- Use AI and speech to text so your words become written text – here is the article on how to do it from the Microsoft support website.

-- Use our KanBan or Get Things Done templates to organize OneNote and save time & money.
+- Use our KanBan, Get Things Done or Productivity templates to organize OneNote and save time and money.